 That said, simply using equipment longer isn’t a viable solution in itself.
-The equipment has to perform well, especially when the stakes are highest in a season like the holidays.
+The equipment also has to perform well, especially when the stakes are highest in a season like the holidays.

 If those cost-saving measures include a negligence of regular maintenance, a number of things can go wrong.
 We walk through what issues can arise when CRFES equipment doesn’t get the love it deserves and some planned maintenance you can employ before the worst of the holiday crowds hit.

 When Cooler Heads Don’t Prevail, Your Cooler Fails